hpccsystems-solutions-lab/Solutions-lab-website-content/Tutorial/ECLSyntax/string.md

 ```
 |*Value*|*Definition*|
 |:------|:---------|
-STRING | Optional
+STRING | Optional.
-[n] | Optional, if omitted, the string will store entire value
+[n] | Optional, if omitted, the string will store entire value.
-attribName | The name by which the variable will be invoked
+attribName | The name by which the variable will be invoked.

 <br>